Scalable physical source-to-field inference with hypernetworks: Related Work

 \section{Related Work}

-Our work builds upon and advances several existing areas of research.
-A critical aspect of our contribution is the scaling behaviour of our generative model, which operates with a computational complexity of $\mathcal{O}(M + N)$, compared to the standard $\mathcal{O}(M \times N)$ in exact numerical simulation of fields such as the MagTense framework~\citep{bjork_magtense_2021}, or FFT-based methods requiring fixed evaluation grids.
+\paragraph{Fast field evaluation and surrogate modelling.} A key contribution of our work is the scaling behaviour of our generative model, which operates with a computational complexity of $\mathcal{O}(M + N)$, compared to the standard $\mathcal{O}(M \times N)$ in exact numerical simulation of fields such as the MagTense framework~\citep{bjork_magtense_2021}, or FFT-based methods requiring fixed evaluation grids.
 Unlike these methods, our model adopts amortised evaluation, significantly improving computational efficiency with only a small sacrifice in accuracy.

-Unlike general physics-informed neural networks \citep{karniadakis_2021,raissi_2019}, we consider an orthogonal basis specific to our problem domain, with the aim of producing a more tailored and efficient model.
-Moreover, we emphasise that this model is general and does not require re-training when source information (position, magnetisation) changes, which would otherwise be the case for PINNs.
-We also draw comparisons with the neural surrogates for the demagnetising field by \citet{schaffer_physics_informed_2023}.

-The scaling behaviour in our work can be compared with the linearly constrained neural networks applied by \citet{hendriks_2021} to the problem of magnetic fields; our work focuses on learning representations for physical sources, which can be used in a generative model, and this presents a different set of challenges and opportunities.
+This scaling perspective is also explored in the linearly constrained neural networks by \citet{hendriks_2021} for the problem of magnetic fields.
+Our work focuses on learning representations for physical sources, which can be used in a generative model, and this presents a different set of challenges and opportunities.

-Work by \citet{richter_powell_2022} and \citet{muller_2023} has focused on neural conservation laws to guarantee divergence-free physical fields, using differential forms or architectural components that guarantee conservation laws and symmetries.
-Our approach, however, departs from these in employing an orthogonal basis function formulation, providing a distinct perspective on ensuring physical motivation. \citet{ghosh_2023} also note the correspondence in Eq.~(\ref{eq:laplace}) in proposing their harmonic quantum neural networks, although we diverge in focusing on the linear additivity of sources and in application to classical fields, so that we are employing a distinct basis architecture.

-Our work is distinct from the modeling of dynamical systems, often achieved using Hamiltonian or Lagrangian neural networks as explored by \citet{greydanus_hamiltonian_2019}, \citet{toth_hamiltonian_2020}, and \citet{cranmer_lagrangian_2020}.
-These approaches capture time-domain dynamics, while our focus is on the static field evaluation and the efficient representation of the influence of sources.
+\paragraph{Physics-informed machine learning and basis representations.} Our work differs from general physics-informed neural networks \citep[PINNs;][]{raissi_2019, karniadakis_2021}, which embed PDE constraints into the loss but typically require retraining for each new source configuration.
+While related work, e.g.~\citet{schaffer_physics_informed_2023}, has explored neural surrogates for demagnetising fields, our method generalises across source geometries without retraining and enables continuous-space evaluation.
+We further depart from standard PINNs by explicitly embedding the principle of superposition for a collection of sources and optimising the linear coefficients of fixed (\fourier) / learned (\fcilr) basis functions.
+This makes our approach closer in spirit to classical Galerkin methods, while remaining end-to-end trainable.